Afrikan Black Coalition Student Awards

 OVERVIEW:

-The Afrikan Black Coalition is proud to provide three students with awards and one scholarship at our 22nd Annual Afrikan Black Coalition Conference.
+The Afrikan Black Coalition is proud to provide three students with awards at our 23rd Annual Afrikan Black Coalition Conference.
 For more information about our awards, please read the information below.
 All prompts must be typed and spell-checked with a standard Times New Roman 12-point font and 1-inch margins.
 Each prompt should be a minimum of 500 words.

 The Marcus Garvey Visionary Award